Our Tools section includes several useful modules that can enhance your scenario.

 If you wish to pause the flow for longer periods of time, we suggest to split your scenario into two scenarios:

-1. The first scenario would contain the part before the pause
+1. The first scenario would contain the part before the pause, and

 2. the second scenario would contain the part after it.

-The first scenario would end up with storing all the necessary information to a Data store together with the current timestamp.
-The second scenario would periodically check the Data store for records with timestamp older than the intended delay, retrieve the records, finalize the processing of the data and remove the records from the Data store.
+The first scenario would end up with storing all the necessary information in a Data store together with the current timestamp.
+The second scenario would periodically check the Data store for records with a timestamp older than the intended delay, retrieve the records, finalize the processing of the data and remove the records from the Data store.

-Creates a variable that can be mapped by other modules in the route or by the Get Variable module in the every route in the scenario.
+Creates a variable that can be mapped by other modules in the route or by the Get Variable module for every route in the scenario.